List of sporting events affected by the coronavirus pandemic

 World Cup II in Varese, Italy from May 1 to 3 has been canceled.

-The last Olympic qualifying regatta in Lucerne, Switzerland, from May 17 to 19, has been canceled.
+Final Olympic qualification regatta in Lucerne, Swiss from May 17 to 19 canceled.

 World Cup III in Lucerne, Switzerland from May 22 to 24 has been canceled.